Interdisciplinary Studies

 Frequently Asked Questions

-Why choose a Bachelor Degree in Interdisciplinary Studies Degree?
+Why choose a Bachelor's Degree in Interdisciplinary Studies Degree?

 Can an Interdisciplinary Studies degree graduate pursue post-graduate studies?

-Many students continue their education beyond the undergraduate degree by enrolling in graduate school where they focus on a specialized area of study.
-All students are encouraged to pursue their educational goals to advance their career potential and are referred to the SUNO Office of Interdisciplinary Studies.
+Many students continue their education beyond the undergraduate degree by enrolling in graduate school, where they focus on a specialized area of study.
+All students are encouraged to pursue their educational goals to advance their career potential.

 Can an Interdisciplinary Studies Program student take courses online or, in the evening?